HackYourFuture-CPH/teacher-curriculum/class-feedback.md

 - Is the teacher talking most of the time?
 - Do the students have time for exercises?
-- Can the teacher fall down a explainer hole when asked a question?
+- Does the teacher use too long time answering questions?
 - Is the teacher using the time at his disposal in the best possible way?

 ## Giving feedback to the mentor regarding your observations

 **Don't be too negative**
 The mentors are volunteers and we want them to feel good about teaching here.
-Try and focus on what they can improve and
+Try and focus on what they can improve.

 **Focus on the action not the person**
 We want to point to what we observed and why that was a problem for the students.
 Dont say: You are a lazy teacher and the students were super annoyed.
-Instead say: the exercise you did was not properly prepared, this led to lost of confusion for the students.
+Instead say: The exercise you did was not properly prepared, this led to lots of confusion for the students.

 **Keep it at 3 points**
 If there is too much feedback then it can be hard to know what to work on as a teacher.
-It might also feel a little discouring.
+It might also feel a little discouraging.
 3 points is what i have found works best.

 **Always say something positive**
-Again these are volunteer teachers that use their free time to help people grow.
-So please say something great that they did or some things!
+Again the teachers are volunteer teachers that use their free time to help people grow.
+So please make them feel good about teaching :)

-**Give something concrete the teacher can work with until next class** This obviously depends on the class.
-But i try and be very concrete.
-Try minimizing the number of times you are changing windows.
+**Give something concrete the teacher can work with until next class** Here are some examples: Try minimizing the number of times you are changing windows.
 Try focus on acknowledging questions coming from the students.
 Try have more breaks for next Sunday.

 ## Example